Many Finns might now know it, but the country's gambling sector is evolving into a unique model for other nations.

 It does help, that Finns are enthusiastic gamblers.
 The total revenue of the state monopoly now consisting of RAY, Veikkaus and Fintoto is a whooping 3,2 billion Euro per year, 340 million of which was from the national lottery.

 The limited stakes involved and the way that revenues are funnelled to good causes means that the industry has a much more constructive influence than in other countries.
 The Helsinki Casino prides itself on its website that “It is the only Casino in the world where all the revenue goes to charity.”

 Just look at the UK, where the mounting losses of players on Fixed-Odds Betting Terminals at high street betting shops has led to knee-jerk legislation and conflict.

 Mixing real world venues with a fluid online casino market

 Finland remains a place where you are unlikely to pass a physical casino.
 There are only 16 Veikkaus-managed locations across the country, compared with 140 in the UK (and 24 in London alone).
 So you'd think that slots are a minority interest.
 But you'd be wrong.

 That's because Veikkaus exists alongside a thriving online casino scene.
 This doesn't involve companies based in Finland.
 However, these types of Malta (EU) licenced casinos offers a Finnish site and Finnish customer service.
-And these casino operators are also referred to as a Finnish casino (suomalainen nettikasino) in everyday speech as well.
-The only difference is where the company is registered.

 The main operators are based in other EU countries, with Malta being particularly popular.
 The Mediterranean island now harbours hundreds of Finns, who work on Finnish content and help to market their companies to players back home or work in the customer support.